 Compared to other products, racing wheels have very clear distinctions between entry-level, mid-range, and high-end versions.

-Inexpensive: Entry-level racing wheels cost between $50 to $100 and are generally very simple.
+Entry-level racing wheels cost between $50 to $100 and are generally very simple.
 These are meant for kids.
-They’re generally fashioned from plastic, have low rotation angles, gear drives, and feel very arcade-y to use.
+They’re generally fashioned from plastic, have low rotation angles and gear drives, and feel very arcade-like to use.

 Think about your gaming setup.
 Before buying a racing wheel, consider where you’ll be using it.
 Will it be clamped to your desk or a wheel stand?
 Confirm you have the room to do so.
 Building a full-on racing simulator?
 Triple-check all the dimensions ahead of pulling the trigger.
 There’s more variance in racing wheel dimensions than you might think.